 Politics and sport

-During the 55 years following the Second World War, only the one-term Labour government led by Norman Kirk found Africa of great interest.
-Kirk believed in the importance of the decolonisation process and the Commonwealth.
-The National government that followed used sporting contact with South Africa to appeal to the electorate in 1975 and 1981.
+During the 55 years following the Second World War, only Labour governments found Africa of great interest.
+Norman Kirk believed in the importance of the decolonisation process and the Commonwealth.
+The National government that followed Kirk’s used sporting contact with South Africa to appeal to the electorate in 1975 and 1981.

-With the election in New Zealand of another Labour government in 1984, the end of the apartheid regime in South Africa, and the failure of Rhodesia’s white regime, the heat went out of New Zealand’s relationship with Africa.
+With the election in New Zealand of another Labour government in 1984, the end of the apartheid regime in South Africa a decade later, and the failure of Rhodesia’s white regime, the heat went out of New Zealand’s relationship with Africa.

 Some white Rhodesians migrating to New Zealand entered under the radar, using their British passports.
 Many New Zealanders were comfortable with this, seeing Rhodesia’s white minority (who, unlike white South Africans, were all British in origin) as kith and kin for whom, said Prime Minister Keith Holyoake, they felt ‘nothing but admiration’.1